marcouderzo/FatLossCalculator/README.md

-# Leanify
+# Leanipy
-Useful if you want to figure out how less you should eat to get lean for summer.

-## Notes
-Does not give you how many calories you should eat, just the calorie deficit you should have.
-If you want to know that, use MyFitnessPal!
+A very simple but convenient Python script to calculate your calorie deficit to lose weight for summer.
+Well, you could calculate it yourself, but why should you?
+Note that Leanipy does not tell you how many calories you should eat.
+To get that information, your Total Daily Energy Expenditure (TDEE) is required.
+That is your Basal Metabolic Rate (BMR) + Calories Burned through exercise and non-exercise daily activities.
+TDEE - Calorie Deficit will be your daily calorie intake.